fluorohead/nncg/README.md

 names and descriptions of interfaces.
 The type of the variable doesn't matter.

-The application works on the principle of substituting data values described in the template header using key values enclosed in curly braces.
+The application works on the principle of substituting data values described in the template header using key values enclosed in curly braces (tunable).
 The template file is a simple text file, but the file header must conform to a specific format for the application to function correctly.
 This file is prepared by an engineer in any text editor.
 The example <b>"template_example.txt"</b> is used as a basis.

 The application also provides a function for saving entered values in CSV format in case you do not have to re-enter rarely changed variables each time.